-Jennifer Mize Nelson, PhD, Director of Administration, Center for Brain, Biology and Behavior, and Research Associate Professor of Psychology, University of Nebraska, Lincoln
+Jennifer Mize Nelson, PhD, Director of Research Strategy and Infrastructure, Office of Research, and Associate Research Professor, Department of Psychology, University of Nebraska, Lincoln

-Timothy Nelson, PhD, Associate Professor of Psychology, University of Nebraska, Lincoln
+Timothy Nelson, PhD, Professor of Psychology, University of Nebraska, Lincoln

 Sonya Troller-Renfree, PhD, Postdoctoral Research Fellow, Teachers College, Columbia University

 Alicia Kunin-Batson, Assistant Professor, Department of Pediatrics, University of Minnesota

 Charles A. Nelson III, Professor of Pediatrics and Neuroscience, Harvard Medical School; Professor of Education, Harvard University; Richard David Scott Chair in Pediatric Developmental Medicine Research, Boston Children’s Hospital

 Charles Zeanah, Sellars-Polchow Professor of Psychiatry, Professor of Clinical Pediatrics, Vice-Chair for Child and Adolescent Psychiatry, and Executive Director of the Institute of Infant and Early Childhood Mental Health, Tulane University

 Lauren Meyer, National Project Director, Teachers College, Columbia University